tmbrody/tmbrody/README.md

 ### Hi there 👋

+I became interested in web and software development when I learned about AI pair programming.
+Since then, I have been working with ChatGPT and GitHub Copilot to work on a number of different projects to cover all of the different languages, frameworks, tools, etc. I've always been interested in.

+One thing AI can't help me with is work experience.
+I'd love to continue learning about different technologies while working in a group that's creating projects that people care about.
+I've currently been focusing on Python, JavaScript and Go for my projects, but I'll be expanding to languages like Java and C++ before long.
+Contact me if you have or just know about some hiring opportunities that would give me some work experience.

 <!--
 **tmbrody/tmbrody** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.